whosonfirst/go-sanitize/README.md

 ## Important

 YOU SHOULD NOT TRY TO USE THIS YET.
-IT DOES NOT WORK.
-IT HAS NOT BEEN TESTED.
+IT HAS NOT BEEN PROPERLY TESTED.
 IT IS NOT SAFE.
 NO.

 ## Example